Monitoring Connection Quality

 By default, the common settings configured in the program preferences are used to detect the quality of all the hosts.
 It is possible to override the common settings and specify individual settings for hosts and groups.

-Using Quality Monitor to Track the Quality of Hosts and Groups
+Using Quality Summary to Track the Quality of Hosts and Groups

-The data visualization in the Quality Monitor view is similar to the data visualization in State Monitor, so you can use the same approaches to managing data.
-In particular, you can display hosts and groups in the view and use data sorting, grouping and filtering features, which are explained in the Host State Monitoring chapter.
+The data visualization in Quality Summary is similar to the data visualization in State Summary, so you can use the same approaches to managing data.
+In particular, you can display hosts and groups in the view and use data sorting, grouping and filtering features, which are explained in the Monitoring Host State chapter.

-The Quality Monitor view allows displaying the host details when you click on a host.
+In the Quality Summary page you can click a host to drill-down and see quality metrics for the host.
 The latest ping results used to calculate the quality metrics are displayed in a chart together with the latency percentile value.
 On the same screen, you can also see the packets distribution chart and the calculated metrics of the packet loss, latency and jitter.

-By opening the host details in the Quality Monitor view, you can see the ping results for the host in real-time and track the quality changes.
+By navigating to host details, you can see the ping results for the host in real-time and track the quality changes.

 Best Practices of Connection Quality Monitoring